vminojosa/governance/executive-board.md

 The executive board plays a **decisive role** in setting the funding timeline for the ecosystem.
 To this end, it must:

 - Manage the ecosystem's grant portfolio as applicants.
+- Set the roadmap for project development.
-- Prioritize projects in need of grant funding.
+- Sponsor priority projects through grant funding.
 - Review reports from the community council (CC) and technical board (TB).
-The board is not bound to any decisions recommended therein but will use them to identify priority projects and develop roadmaps.
+The board is not bound to any decisions recommended therein but will use them to identify priority projects and evaluate roadmaps.
 - Tap expertise within CC and TB to support grant bids.
 - **[Should add something here about IP decisions, since getting funding through stuff like Yale ventures would require giving the IP to an institution (e.g. Yale) to make legal decisions on behalf of the governance structure]**

 ## 6. Responsibilities

-- Identify gaps and opportunities in the jsPsych open science ecosystem.
+- Identify gaps and opportunities in the jsPsych open-source community.
-- Nominate, evaluate, and administer new technical projects or areas of development.
+- Nominate, evaluate, and sponsor new technical projects or areas of development.
-- Assess success and sustainability of current projects, as well as the ecosystem as a whole.
+- Assess success and sustainability of current projects, as well as the larger community and ecosystem.
 - Collaborate with the community council (CC) and technical board (TB) leads to inform roadmap development.
 - Assist in resolving community concerns, partner disputes or conflicts of interest.